Benefits Questions and Answers

 Am I Entitled to Holidays Off or Holiday Pay?

-The Federal Government provides employees with nine paid holidays each year.
-Private sector employees may provide holidays off or holiday pay for working on a holiday, but they are not required to pay you extra for time worked on a holiday or give you a holiday off from work.
+The Federal Government provides employees with ten paid holidays each year.
+Private sector employees may provide holidays off or holiday pay for working on a holiday.

 Am I Entitled to Severance Pay?